 A Natural Approach To Seasonal Allergies

-Spring is such a great time to get outside for some family fun, but sometimes seasonal allergies get in the way.
-It is rough when everyone else is playing, but you or your child is on the sidelines with a runny nose, watery eyes, or even asthma.
+Spring is such a great time to get outside for some family fun, but sometimes seasonal allergies can get in the way.
+It is rough when everyone else is playing, but you, or your child, are on the sidelines with a runny nose, watery eyes, or even asthma.
 Over the counter medications can offer some relief, but they aren’t without their side effects.
 A natural approach to allergies has proven time and again to be more effective for my patients.

 What Causes Seasonal Allergies?

 Allergies are caused by a dysregulation of the immune system that causes mast cells to release histamine and other inflammatory chemicals in response to an allergen.

 Root causes of seasonal allergies also cause immune dysregulation, difficulty processing histamine, and systemic inflammation.
 Patterns that I look for include liver and digestive problems, chronic stress, food allergies or sensitivities, unresolved chronic infections, nutrient deficiencies, and past antibiotic use.